elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-latency-in-behavior-analysis-and-how-does-it-impact-the-understanding-of-behavior.md

 url: /learn/psychology/questions/what-is-latency-in-behavior-analysis-and-how-does-it-impact-the-understanding-of-behavior
 score: -1.0
 related_article1:
-    id: 169329
+    id: 169311
-    title: How does learning history impact current behavior and what considerations should be made in behavior analysis?
+    title: >-
+        What is shaping and why is it important in behavior development?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-learning-history-impact-current-behavior-and-what-considerations-should-be-made-in-behavior-analysis
+    url: /learn/psychology/questions/what-is-shaping-and-why-is-it-important-in-behavior-development
 related_article2:
-    id: 169326
+    id: 169327
-    title: What are the steps involved in skill acquisition and how does reinforcement play a role?
+    title: >-
+        Why is monitoring important in behavior intervention and what tools are used for effective monitoring?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-steps-involved-in-skill-acquisition-and-how-does-reinforcement-play-a-role
+    url: /learn/psychology/questions/why-is-monitoring-important-in-behavior-intervention-and-what-tools-are-used-for-effective-monitoring
 related_article3:
-    id: 169311
+    id: 169323
+    title: >-
-    title: What is shaping and why is it important in behavior development?
+        What is positive reinforcement and how does it aid in behavior shaping?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-shaping-and-why-is-it-important-in-behavior-development
+    url: /learn/psychology/questions/what-is-positive-reinforcement-and-how-does-it-aid-in-behavior-shaping
 related_article4:
-    id: 169315
+    id: 169313
-    title: How can reinforcement schedules be adjusted based on progress in differential reinforcement?
+    title: >-
+        What are the key steps involved in the shaping process?
     subject: Psychology
+    url: /learn/psychology/questions/what-are-the-key-steps-involved-in-the-shaping-process
+related_article5:
+    id: 169318
+    title: >-
+        Why is measuring the duration of behavior relevant to behavior modification?
+    subject: Psychology
-    url: /learn/psychology/questions/how-can-reinforcement-schedules-be-adjusted-based-on-progress-in-differential-reinforcement
+    url: /learn/psychology/questions/why-is-measuring-the-duration-of-behavior-relevant-to-behavior-modification
 ---

 &nbsp;